Tamschi/flourish/flourish/README.md

 # *flourish*

-Convenient and composable signals for Rust.
+Convenient and full-featured signals for Rust.

 The API design emphasises efficient resource management and performance-aware code without compromising on ease of use at near-zero boilerplate.